 10. Galeries Royales de Saint-Hubert

-Built in 1847, the Galeries Royales de Saint-Hubert was the first shopping arcade in Europe.
-Located in the city centre, it has over 50 fabulous shops, cafes, theatres and even a spectacular bookstore.
+Constructed in 1847, the Galeries Royales de Saint-Hubert was the first shopping arcade in Europe.
+Located in the city center, it has over 50 fabulous shops, cafes, theatres, and even a spectacular bookstore.
 The architecture and vaulted ceilings alone are worth seeing.
-It’s also where you’ll find my favourite chocolate shop in Brussels: Mary.
+It’s also where you’ll find my favorite chocolate shop in Brussels: Mary.

 Where to Stay in Brussels